 Did you receive a notetaker accommodation from one of your students?

 This means a notetaker is being requested for the indicated section of your class as a disability-related academic accommodation.
 Your assistance is needed in meeting this request.
 We ask that you please solicit the help of a student volunteer in the class to take notes on carbonless paper so that notes are available to the student after each class session.
-DSPS will provide the paper, or if preferred, notes may be photocopied in the DSPS Center.
+DSPS will provide the paper, or if preferred, notes may be photocopied in the DSPS office.
+You can also recommend the notetaker to use photos as a method of delivery for notes.
+Students may use apps such as Genius Scan or Cam Scan to convert their notes to a PDF file.

 Who should be selected as a volunteer notetaker?